kaltura/DeveloperPortalDocs/documentation/VPaaS-API-Getting-Started/Getting-Started-VPaaS-API.md

 ## Kaltura API Documentation

-This section details the Kaltura API documentation that is available to developoers working with Kaltura's APIs.
+This section details the Kaltura API documentation that is available to developers working with Kaltura's APIs.